-38. ...
-Shall ensure that the pool of underlying exposures does not include derivatives.
+38. ...Shall ensure that the pool of underlying exposures does not include derivatives.

-See also the eligibility criteria set forth in the Transfer Agreement, as amended on 15 June 2020, which do not contemplate derivatives as eligible assets.
+See also the eligibility criteria set forth in the Section "THE PORTFOLIO - The Criteria", which do not contemplate derivatives as eligible assets.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale